 We intend to use a portion of the net proceeds from this offering to repay \$4.0 million of the outstanding principal amount and accrued interest under the subordinated secured convertible promissory note issued to B. Riley Principal Investments, LLC, or the B. Riley Convertible Note, upon the closing of this offering, which we refer to as the B. Riley Repayment.
 In addition, in connection with this offering, we have amended the B. Riley Convertible Note to provide for the conversion of the remaining principal amount, accrued interest and other amounts outstanding under the B. Riley Convertible Note as of the closing of this offering, after giving effect to the B. Riley Repayment, into shares of common stock at the public offering price set forth on the cover page of this prospectus to be issued to B. Riley Principal Investments, LLC or its affiliates, which conversion will occur immediately following the closing of this offering and the B. Riley Repayment.
 We refer to such conversion as the B. Riley Conversion.
 The issuance of the shares of common stock to B. Riley Principal Investments, LLC upon such conversion will not be registered under the Securities Act of 1933, as amended, and will be subject to a 90-day lock-up agreement with the underwriters.
-We will agree to file a registration statement following the closing of this offering covering the resale of the shares of common stock issued in the B. Riley Conversion to B. Riley Principal Investments, LLC and its affiliates.
+We will agree to file a registration statement following the closing of this offering covering the resale of the shares of common stock issued in the B. Riley Conversion to B. Riley Principal Investments, LLC and its affiliates

 As of March 31, 2020, the total outstanding principal amount and accrued interest under the B. Riley Convertible Note was approximately \$10.3 million.
-Based on an assumed public offering price of \$0.90 per share, the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020, and after giving effect to the B. Riley Repayment, the B. Riley Conversion would result in the issuance of 6,953,003 shares of common stock to B. Riley Principal Investments, LLC based on the outstanding principal amount and accrued interest as of March 31, 2020.
+Based on the public offering price of \$0.75 per share, and after giving effect to the B. Riley Repayment, the B. Riley Conversion would result in the issuance of

+8,343,603 shares of common stock to B. Riley Principal Investments, LLC based on the outstanding principal amount and accrued interest as of March 31, 2020.